 - It's a cash sale.

-- The property owner has anywhere from 1 – 10 days to accept the offer.
+- The property owner has anywhere from one to 10 days to accept the offer.

 That's pretty much it.

 So what does this kind of contract look like?
 Here's a basic outline (note: you can get a copy of my actual contract at the bottom of this blog post):

 If you're making offers this basic, you don't need to include paragraph after paragraph of legal “fluff” that has nothing to do with your offer.

 Make It Relevant